+The last player involved in this battle is rookie Chris Kelsay.
+Like Denney, Kelsay was a second round draft selection of the Bills, selected 48th overall in this past April's draft.
 At 6'4" 275# Kelsay isn't as big as his competitors but don't tell him that.
 Kelsay and his "never say die" attitude more then make up for his smaller frame.
 Not only that but of the three, Kelsay might be considered the best pure pass rusher.
 Of course being only a rookie he's also the least "NFL developed" of the three and considered weak against the run.
 Kelsay's best fit for the Bills this season might be as a 3rd down specialist as he develops his skills to play in the NFL.

 We think Jones with his experience and better pass rush skills will ultimately win this battle.
 Though don't be surprised if Denney spells him early and often in order to ensure Jones' knee is fully repaired.
 Not only that but the Bills are a team that like to see their D-lineman come in waves i.e. they like to constantly rotate their D-lineman to ensure each stays healthy and have a fresh player on the field if possible.
 Denney might even be able to take over the starting position by years end if he shows the drive and skills that made him a second round draft pick in the NFL in the first place.